ATL-WDI-Exercises/wearwolfgame/README.md

-# Wearwolf Game
+# Werewolf Game

 # Rules for Game
-Hey Guys here is the rules and how to  play the wearwolf game,
+Hey Guys here is the rules and how to  play the werewolf game,
 http://www.werewolfonlinex.com/about.html

 feel free to make adjustments in your version of the game